ingra14m/diff-gaussian-rasterization-extentions/README.md

-# Differential Gaussian Rasterization
+# Differential Gaussian Rasterization Extensions

 This is a forked repository of the rasterization pipeline from the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
+The same repo can be seen at [depth-diff-gaussian-rasterization](https://github.com/ingra14m/depth-diff-gaussian-rasterization).
+To facilitate everyone's search, I have separated this repo from the forked branch.
 I have made some extensions to it:

 - main branch incorporates only the forward pass of depth, which is used for depth visualization.
 - 4th-degree: add the 4th degree of SH